google/filament/libs/filamat/README.md

 1. GLSL correctness is not checked.

 In addition, `filamat_lite` only performs a simple text match to determine which properties on the `MaterialInputs` structure are set.
-It does this by looking for instances of `material.`.
-Because of this, shaders must be careful with whitespace.
 The `material` input variable must also always be refered to by the name `material`.

 ```
 void anotherFunction(inout MaterialInputs m) {